ome/omero-documentation/developers/Omero/GettingStarted/AdvancedClientDevelopment.rst

-However, the database and OMERO support nullable values and so `OmeroBlitz </ome/wiki/OmeroBlitz>`_ defines a hierarchy of types which wraps the primitives:
+However, the database and OMERO support nullable values and so `OmeroBlitz </ome/wiki/OmeroBlitz>`_ defines a hierarchy of types which wraps the primitives: :source:`RTypes <components/blitz/resources/omero/RTypes.ice>` Since Ice allows references to be nulled as opposed to primitives, it's possible to send null strings, integers, etc.
-`RTypes </ome/browser/ome.git/components/blitz/resources/omero/RTypes.ice>`_
-Since Ice allows references to be nulled as opposed to primitives, it's possible to send null strings, integers, etc.